Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 - **Status**: Upcoming

 **Phase 3: Full Decentralization & Governance Handover**
-- **Focus**: Remove all centralized controls and hand over full authority to the Noderrrr DAO.
+- **Focus**: Remove all centralized controls and hand over full authority to the Noderr DAO.
 - **Goals**: Enable permissionless strategy submission to the Shadow Data Swarm™, activate on-chain governance for all protocol parameters, and expand to additional blockchain networks.
 - **Status**: Planned